Maine seaweed growers to break state records this spring - WTMJ

 The seaweed harvest has grown during the coronavirus pandemic because of increased demand for healthy foods, members of the industry said.
 Seaweed is touted as a health food by foodies, in part because it’s high in fiber.

-The seaweed farmers who work with Atlantic Seafarms grow their crops up and down the Maine coast and typically bring them in to shore in the spring months.
+The seaweed farmers who work with Atlantic Sea Farms grow their crops up and down the Maine coast and typically bring them in to shore in the spring months, typically ending in June.

 The seaweed is processed into products that are sold at health food stores, supermarkets, seafood counters and restaurants.
 Products range from smoothie cubes made of kelp to seaweed salads.